-VOL/ON·OFF control:
+VOL/ON-OFF control:

-Place the ignition switch in the ACC or ON position and then push the VOL/ON·OFF control knob while the system is off to call up the mode (radio or CD) which was playing immediately before the system was turned off.
+Place the ignition switch in the ACC or ON position and push the VOL/ON·OFF control knob while the system is off to call up the mode that was playing immediately before the system was turned off.

-To turn the system off, press the VOL/ON·OFF control knob.
+To turn the system off, press the VOL/ON-OFF control knob.